mirkokiefer/spawn.js/readme.md

 # spawn.js

-spawn.js makes multi-process programming with Node.js a joy.
+spawn.js aims to make multi-process programming with Node.js a joy.

 The library allows you to spawn any function in a new Node.js instance.